-The Coordination Facility will analyze information generated by the Commodity Expert Groups to identify issues of general interest aimed at solving multiple minor use gaps across the different sectors.
-It will address issues identified by the Commodity Expert Groups arising from Regulation (EC) No 1107/2009 to the Horizontal Expert Group.
+The Coordination Facility analyzes information generated by Member States and by the Commodity Expert Groups to identify issues of general interest aimed at solving multiple minor use gaps across the different sectors.
+It addresses issues identified by the Commodity Expert Groups arising from Regulation (EC) No 1107/2009 to the Horizontal Expert Group.
 The Horizontal Expert Group can identify with the help of the Coordination Facility issues for resolution by the Steering Group.

-The Coordination Facility will support the activities of the Commodity Expert Groups by providing, maintaining and filling the European Minor Use Database (EUMUDA).
+The Coordination Facility supports the activities of the Commodity Expert Groups by providing, maintaining and filling the European Minor Use Database (EUMUDA).

 The Commodity Expert Groups (CEGs) consist of national minor use experts and representatives of the respective growers associations or grower groups.
-CEGs are covering the following commodities: Fruits and Vegetables, Hops, Ornamentals, Rice, Seeds and Tobacco and a newly created group for Mushrooms.
+CEGs are covering the following commodities: Fresh herbs and spices, Fruits and Vegetables, Hops, Mushrooms, Ornamentals, Rice, Seeds and Tobacco.

-Their main tasks are to identify and compile the needs of the Member States concerning minor use gaps in their commodity sectors followed by a further determination what is needed to find solutions for those needs.
+The main tasks of the CEGs are to help identifying and compiling the needs of the Member States concerning minor use gaps in their commodity sectors followed by a further determination what is needed to find solutions for those needs.
 The work of the CEGs is project-based.For more information about the tasks of the Commodity Expert Groups click here

 The Horizontal Expert Group (HEG) consists of the chairs of the CEGs and representatives of Member States, growers associations and industry.